 The proof of the pudding is in the eating, the saying goes, and that is very true when it comes to successfully deploying enterprise content management (ECM).
-While
+While not conducive to an organization's technology growth, IT is often faced with the challenge of proving a technology in a limited circumstance before it can be fully deployed.
+Here are some ideas about where the sweet spots might be – the “quick win” projects that can be quickly deployed and quickly return value.

 Now, proving ECM technology in one of these niche use cases should not be confused with a proof of concept (POC).
 While they can happen at the same time, the purpose is different.
 A POC is designed to validate a technology’s features and architecture.
 POCs are usually stepping stones to validate the case for a full implementation.
 Their architecture is often reused when the subsequent full rollout occurs.
 Testing technology for a single use-case may be platform-agnostic but often uses technology in production as it would be used company-wide.